As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from a server standpoint.

 When traffic comes in, we have an NGINX service that routes traffic to NGINX pod, which in then decrypts SSL traffic into a regular HTTP traffic.
 We used Google’s NGINX ssl proxy image and adjusted it to work with web sockets.
 The result can be seen here.

 The sole goal of NGINX here is to decrypt traffic and send it forward.

 Then NGINX forwards the traffic either to admin & dashboard service or to chat service, which in turn routes the traffic to one of the pods that the Deployment’s ReplicaSet controls.
 Both chat and admin communicate with each other through services and both use Postgres service to work with Postgres pod.
 Admin uses Redis service to work with Redis database.

-Note that we do not talk about VM’s (Nodes) in this article and that is irrelevant, because the resources available are treated like a resource pool.
+Note that we do not talk about VM’s (Nodes) in this article and that is irrelevant because the resources available are treated as a resource pool.

 Redis, Nginx, Postgres pods are controlled by their own ReplicaSets or ReplicationControllers (Older version of ReplicaSet).

 Kubernetes allowed us to move much faster once it was set up.
 It has quite a steep learning curve, but it is worth it.
 In practice, it takes several days to familiarize developers with the workflow of Kubernetes.
 Being familiar with docker helps a lot.
 If you want to become a good DevOps engineer, you need to learn about containerized architecture.

 Hope you enjoyed this high-level overview of our Kubernetes deployment.
 If you have any comments, please, feel free to share them!